ziqingW/Pneumonia_x_ray_classification/README.md

   * optimizer: Adam, learning rate: 0.001, beta_1: 0.9, beta_2: 0.999
   * epochs: 20
   * mini batch size: 16

+The detailed steps of data analysis can be seen in the file: *X_ray_classification_v2.ipynb*.

 ## Results
 By far, upon the current hyperparameters the best results are: